 CAN A MAN’S WEIGHT AFFECT HIS FERTILITY?

 Research says that there is a connection between a man’s weight and his potential fertility.
-There are many emerging studies which prove that male obesity adversely impacts fertility through changes in the hormonal levels affecting sperm production which results in low sperm count.
-Besides, in these men sperm motility (movement: which is necessary to swim up the female reproductive tract) was also found to be poor.
+There are many emerging studies which prove that male obesity adversely impacts fertility through changes in the hormonal levels affecting sperm production, which results in low sperm count.
+Besides, in these men, sperm motility (movement: which is necessary to swim up in the female reproductive tract) was also found to be poor.
 Due to reduced sperm motility and low sperm count, it becomes difficult for these men to conceive.
-If this kind of obesity trend continues then more and more men will have problems in reproducing.
+If this kind of obesity trend continues, then more and more men will have problems in reproducing.